ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.02 Intro to FLR/Intro_FLR.md

     - Simulate and evaluate management procedures and HCRs,
     - More than just stock assessment (VPA, XSA, ICES uptake)
     - etc....
+- A software platform for quantitative fisheries science
+- A collection of R packages
+- A team of devoted developers
+- A community of active users

 # R and FLR